top of page

 I would suggest that we can also look at mainstream culture in terms of how it engages (or fails to engage) the individual.
 Decadence is associated with both extreme one-sidedness and anomie: At the start of this supplemental essay I suggested that modern freedoms make it easy for people to either run to extremes (decadent victimhood or rebellion) or to give up and collapse into an attitude of non-participation (decadent disengagement).
 As I said above, the five-position spectrum for decadence is:

-Decadent victimhood <- Conventional extraversion -> Decadent disengagement <- Conventional introversion -> Decadent rebellion
+Decadent victimhood <- Conventional one-sided extraversion -> Decadent disengagement <- Conventional one-sided introversion -> Decadent rebellion

 If society wishes to steer people away from decadence, then conventional extraversion and conventional introversion represent the healthy, non-decadent attitudes.
 They tend to embody common, socially-approved narratives; as such, they represent an investment in society, hence a "recollectivization" and an antidote to alienation of the individual and fragmentation of the community.